swathigoli/recruit-dotnetframework-master/readme.md

 processpayment returns paymentreponse object(Success,TransactionId,ErrorMessage)

+ Controller call stripe service class for transaction(PaymentProcessService)

+ Added dummy stripe key in webconfig

+ paymentprocessservice class has ProcessPaymentAsync method which accepts PaymentRequest class as parameter

+ payment process starts by creating paymentToken, on success it return tokenid

+ toekn id, passes to create customer  and charge the customer.

+ this method returns sucess message on successful payment process

 Onsuccessful verification, it returns transcationid along with success value as true

 onfailed verfication, it returns error message  along with success value as false